tabithatxc/wire-docs/README.md

 [here is another one](http://docutils.sourceforge.net/docs/user/rst/cheatsheet.html).
 And [another one](https://sublime-and-sphinx-guide.readthedocs.io/en/latest/references.html).

+## Generate html output using docker

 Generate docs (using docker, so you don't need to install python dependencies yourself)

 ```
-make
+make docs
 ```

+See build/html/index.html

+## Generate html output without docker

+Install the dependencies locally:

+* you need `python3`, then run `make dev-install`

+Once you have all python dependencies installed globally, run `make html`.

+## Local development environment for file watching

-You can also install the dependencies (requires `python3`) locally with `make dev-install` and enter a *development mode* by executing `make dev-srun` to start a local server and file watcher.
+Enter a *development mode* by running `make dev-srun` to start a local server and file watcher.
-Alternatively, if you already have all python dependencies installed globally, run `make html`.

 Look at results by opening build/html/index.html

+Any changes you do leads to a rebuild, and refreshing your browser shows you the change.

+## Generating a PDF file

+NOTE: support is experimental and resulting pdf may not have great formatting.
+See the [rst2pdf](https://rst2pdf.org/static/manual.pdf) manual to improve the configuration here so the resulting PDF becomes nicer.

+Locally:
+* You need `rst2pdf`, then run `make pdf` and look at `./build/pdf/`

+Using docker:
+* `make docs-pdf`

 ## For maintainers (Wire employees)